lisa26757695/fingerprinting_intro/README.md

 |  10 | googletagmanager.com  |                794 |     | bbci.co.uk            |               370 |

 ('v' stands for vanilla mode, 'a' stands for ad-blocking mode)

+`media.net`, `segment.com`, `moatads.com`, and `doubleclick.net` are all related to ad-serving / data collection.

+The rest of domains are either CDNs or services provider by some companies and they are not very malicious I think.

+By applying ad-blocker, the ad-serving websites disappeared from the list, and only nonmalicious domains are still on the list.